meech-ward/personal-site/collections/_youtube_projects/01_raspberry-pi-temperature-sensor-part-1.md

 - Create a new node project, so just `mkdir sensor` or something.
 - Inside that directory, `npm install node-dht-sensor`, might take a while.
-- I've included my code below, you can just copy and paste it.
+- I've included my code below, you can just copy and paste it:

 ```js
 const sensor = require('node-dht-sensor');